flutter/website/src/web.md

   fast iterations while keeping the core Flutter repo stable.

 * We have already started work to merge the web code into the core repository.
-Eventually, we'll have a singke SDK/Framework with one set of widgets that works across all platforms.
+Eventually, we'll have a single SDK/Framework with one set of widgets that works across all platforms.

 * The Flutter widget APIs are identical to the mobile widget APIs, but